dpakGit/DevOps_Traning/Terraform/07-Conditional Expressions/Practice.md

 In this example:

-- We define a instance_type variable with a default value of "web".
+- We define a instance_name variable with a default value of "web".
 - We create two separate aws_instance resources, one for "web" and one for "db".
-- We use the count attribute to conditionally create the instance based on the value of var.instance_type.
+- We use the count attribute to conditionally create the instance based on the value of var.instance_name.
 If the value matches the instance type, the count is set to 1, otherwise it's set to 0.

 Yes, that's correct.
 When you run terraform apply, Terraform will evaluate the count attribute in each resource block.
 If the default value in the variable block matches the condition in the count attribute, Terraform will create that many instances.